apache/flink/docs/content/docs/ops/state/savepoints.md

 Unlike savepoints, checkpoints cannot generally be moved to a different location, because checkpoints may include some absolute path references.

-If you use the `MemoryStateBackend`, metadata *and* savepoint state will be stored in the `_metadata` file, so don't be confused by the absence of additional data files.
+If you use `JobManagerCheckpointStorage`, metadata *and* savepoint state will be stored in the `_metadata` file, so don't be confused by the absence of additional data files.

 {{< hint warning  >}}
 It is discouraged to move or delete the last savepoint of a running job, because this might interfere with failure-recovery.
 Savepoints have side-effects on exactly-once sinks, therefore